boutroslab/StyleGuide/README.md

 ## General advice on color and data visualization

 Consider Gestalt principles:

-1. Principle #1: figure-ground
+1. figure-ground

-T he figure-ground principle states that people instinctively perceive objects as either being in the foreground or the background.
+ The figure-ground principle states that people instinctively perceive objects as either being in the foreground or the background.

-2. Principle #2: similarity
+2. similarity
  The principle of similarity states that when things appear to be similar to each other, we group them together.
 And we also tend to think they have the same function.

-3. Principle #3: proximity
+3. proximity
  The principle of proximity states that things that are close together appear to be more related than things that are spaced farther apart.

-4. Principle #4: common region
+4. common region
  The principle of common region is highly related to proximity.
 It states that when objects are located within the same closed region, we perceive them as being grouped together.

-5. Principle #5: continuity
+5. continuity
  The principle of continuity states that elements that are arranged on a line or curve are perceived to be more related than elements not on the line or curve.

-6. Principle #6: closure
+6. closure
  The principle of closure states that when we look at a complex arrangement of visual elements, we tend to look for a single, recognizable pattern.

-7. Principle #7: focal point
+7. focal point
  The focal point principle states that whatever stands out visually will capture and hold the viewer’s attention first.

 [Color Coding by Bang Wong](https://www.nature.com/articles/nmeth0810-573)